1.0 INTRODUCTION

 after 40 years of independence, the NDoE through the Measurement Service

 Division (MSD), lack the ability to gather accurate data nationwide.
-This

 write-up emphasizes the importance of achieving not only Universal Primary

-Education (UPE) completion, but also proposes a way to improve educational data
+Education (UPE) completion but also proposes a way to improve educational data

-gathering in PNG.
 One of the main constraints of achieving Universal Primary

 data for developing sectorial policies and plans or making realistic future

-projections.
 Key indicators for measuring educational achievements like

 retention rate, enrolment rate and education quality must reflect real